 Our prescription medicines

-Our pharmaceuticals business discovers, develops and makes medicines to treat a broad range of the world's most common acute and chronic diseases
+Our pharmaceuticals business discovers, develops and makes medicines to treat a broad range of the most common acute and chronic diseases